Csson/p5-Mojolicious-Plugin-DbicSchemaViewer/README.md

 # DESCRIPTION

-This plugin is a simple viewer for [DBIx::Class](https://metacpan.org/pod/DBIx::Class) schemas.
+This plugin is viewer for [DBIx::Class](https://metacpan.org/pod/DBIx::Class) schemas.
 It lists all `ResultSources` with column definitions and and their relationships.
+See `examples/example.html` for an example.

 ## Configuration